lifeBalance/in_action/README.md

 That should be all regarding tagging restrictions.

 ### Deleting tags
-To allow users delete tags, we're gonna add an "x" to each tag so when it's clicked the tag will dissapear and using JavaScript we'll make an asynchronous request to the `destroy` action in the controller.
+To allow users delete tags, we're gonna add an "x" to each tag so when it's clicked the tag will disappear and using JavaScript we'll make an asynchronous request to the `destroy` action in the controller.

 Spec'ing a feature should be the first step, and seeing how it fails at first the next one.
 The steps to turn it green are: